 I was reading literature from many supposed true churches and I now realized how deceived I've been.
 These "true churches" have me so confused on pretty much everything since I thought I was believing the truth. ...
 I'm still trying to recover.
 I never actually attended but I did read lots of literature and James Turck [minister in RCG] always told me what I could and could not do and caused a lot of stress on me.
 He even told me I should break up with my girlfriend and I did, but as soon as God showed me Exit Support Network™, I went back with my girlfriend.
-James even said my baptism from my childhood years wasn't good enough and doesn't count.
+Turck even said my baptism from my childhood years wasn't good enough and doesn't count.
 And on the phone his voice sounds really funny and he's always coughing.
 I should of known he was up to something.
 I don't know if he believes what he's teaching but he almost ruined my life.
 I even missed a day of school for the Feast of Trumpets and now I know I don't have to keep the holy days or the Sabbath.
 I just need to believe in Jesus and that He died for my sins and believe He rose from the dead and that He is the Son of the living God. --[name withheld]

 November 3, 2011

 A few years ago, I was very disturbed that many Armstrong offshoots were making their way into Evangelical Radio stations/TV.
 These groups were confusing many Christians.
 I was burdened to warn these networks.
 The Lord has blessed.
 Even though I have gotten quite a bit of flack, many have come to understand that these groups are unorthodox.
-The COG in Modesto program has been cancelled from over 12 Christian stations, many by Wilkins Communications, and by Salem.
+The Church of God in Modesto, CA program has been cancelled from over 12 Christian stations, many by Wilkins Communications, and by Salem.
 Salem also cancelled Ronald Dart's program "Born to Win," and the United Church of God program "Beyond Today."
 Other stations have cancelled this program as well.
 The LCG and the CGI programs were cancelled by INSP Networks (boy were they duped), and World Harvest TV also cancelled the CGI program.
 Also some Way International offshoots have been cancelled.

 I have never seen such a lack of discernment in my life.
 Also the AOG [Assembly of God] put an offshoot of Armstrong link on one of their teaching tapes, on the life of Paul.
 I happened to see it, and contacted the AOG HQ'S in Springfield, MO.
 They were very thankful, and removed this link.

-May God Help Us!!!! --Blessings, James
+May God Help Us!! --Blessings, James

 Comment by ESN: Anthony Buzzard is exposed here on our site.
 James also sent us email correspondence about how anti-Christian doctrines are being promoted by www.biblestudy.org and their links. www.biblestudy.org was originally begun by Alan Ruth of Barnabus Ministries and his page contained a list of 237 splinter groups of Worldwide Church of God.
 UPDATE: Read James' 2015 letter to ESN: Those That Are Promoting and Endorsing False Teachers and Their Publications.

 November 11, 2011